Marawan89/Subarashi_JPOP/README.md

 <a name="about-the-project"></a>
 ## The Project
 <p>
   As said before in this project you can view the list of the top anime and manga, this list gets update using the MyAnimeList rating so it's pretty accurate.
-You can add your favourite anime and manga by clicking the + botton and can view your favourite list in the favourite page.
+You can add your favourite anime and manga by clicking the + botton and view your favourite list in the favourite page.
 </p>

 <p>The technologies used in this project are LiveData, RecyclerView, ViewModel, Repositories, RoomDatabase, Dao, Entities and dialogs</p>